 Search engine optimization (SEO) is a key component of any digital marketing strategy.
-An SEO campaign is a strategic effort of optimizing a page or a website to rank higher in the search engine results pages (SERPs) of the most popular search engines such a Google, Bing and Yahoo.
-To be effective and reach its goals, SEO campaigns are often a long-term project that involves different components.
+An SEO campaign is a strategic effort of optimizing a page or a website to rank higher in the search engine results pages (SERPs) of the most popular search engines such as Google, Bing, and Yahoo.
+To be effective and reach its goals, SEO campaigns are often long-term projects that involve different components.
 These components include keyword research, on-page optimization, content audit, SEO analysis, SEO management, link building, and more.

 Here are 4 statistics that prove the value of SEO:

 - Leads from search engines have a 14.6% close rate (Inter Growth)

 - 71.33% of searches result in a click on an organic result on the first page (Zero Limit Web)